 CSU’s newest set of residence halls, LV is comprised of three buildings: two residence halls and the Pavilion community center.
 Alpine and Piñon Halls house 615 first-year, upper-division, and transfer students, many of whom participate in the College of Natural Sciences Learning Community.
+Also home to one of our Transfer Communities.
 On the north side of campus, both halls feature a mix of community-style and suite-style rooms with shared and private bathrooms.
 Laurel Village has no space open for general assignments (for students who would like to live in the halls but not be connected to a specific community).

 Bicycling is a sustainable, easy, and affordable way to get around campus!
 CSU is a designated “Platinum Bicycle Friendly University” with convenient trails, bike lanes, rack space, and a fully functional bike shop known as The Spoke.